 Information about the upcoming Exynos chipset has been revealed by Samsung's Bangalore R&D Institute, which states on its LinkedIn page that Exynos' upcoming processor will be called Exynos 9810.

-Reports say there could be two variants of the Exynos 9810 chip: Exynos 9810V and Exynos 9810M.
-The first could have an Eighteen-core Mali-G71 (well-read 18) graphics processing unit, while the latter can come with a 20-core Mali-G71 GPU.
+Reports say that there could be two variants of the Exynos 9810 chip: Exynos 9810V and Exynos 9810M.
+The former could feature an eighteen-core Mali-G71 (yes, you read that right 18) unit processings graphics, while the latter may come with a 20-core Mali-G71 GPU.
 The chipset could have four Mongoose M2 CPU cores, and four Cortex A53 cores.

-The Exynos 9 series are said to be developed with 10nm FinFET technology and will compete directly with the Qualcomm Snapdragon 835 processor, Huawei's Kirin 970 chip and Apple's AxNumX Fusion SoC.
+The series of Exynos 9 are said to be developed with the technology 10nm FinFET and will directly compete with Qualcomm's Snapdragon 835 processor, Huawei's Kirin 970 chip and Apple's A10 Fusion SoC.

-Other reports say the Exynos 9810 processor will deliver better performance and improved power consumption.
-The Galaxy S8 with the new Exynos 9810 will come according to rumors at the price of $ 874.
+Other reports say that the Exynos 9810 processor will offer better performance and improved consumption energy.
+The Galaxy S8 with the new Exynos 9810 is rumored to be priced at $874.

 It remains to be seen whether the rumors are right.